 The sap of Amaranth is used as an eyewash to treat ophthalmia and convulsions in children.
 The β-carotene and lutein present in amaranth act as an antioxidant which prevents cataracts formation and age-related eye diseases like macular degeneration (17).

 Amaranth contains lectin which possesses anti-antitumor activity.
-It also exhibits growth inhibitory activity by arresting the cell cycle and induce apoptosis (18).
+It also exhibits growth inhibitory activity by arresting the cell cycle and induces apoptosis (18).

 The side effect of Amaranth